Object Oriented Design and Development

 val eventHandler = object: ClickHandler { ... }

-This means that the variable eventHandler is an object which implements ClickHandler without creating a new class.
-Note how it includes an implementation of onClick().
+This means that the variable eventHandler is an object of the anonymous class.
+The type of eventHandler is object: ClickHandler, i.e an object which implements the ClickHandler interface.
+Note how it includes an implementation of onClick(), as required by the interface.

 fun setupGui() {